wumke/react-native-local-notifications/README.md

 RNLocalNotifications.deleteNotification(1);
 ...
 ```
-####Parameter explanation:
+#### Parameter explanation:
 * id (Integer): Unique value to be able to edit or cancel scheduled notifications.
 * text (String): The message text.
 * datetime (String): The date + time to show the notification, as a string in the format 'yyyy-mm-dd hh:mm'.
-* sound (String): Which sound is played: '' or 'silence' for vibration only, any other value for default alarm sound.
-(Future releases: your own custom sounds, name-based!)
+* sound (String): Which sound is played: '' or 'silence' for vibration only, 'default' for system alarm sound, custom sound namefor self added ringtones.
+* hiddendata (String): Invisible data that can be used to perform custom actions when the mobile app is opened by clicking on the local notification.

-####Add custom sounds:
+#### Add custom sounds:

 Convert your ringtone to .caf and .mp3 file formats.